Civlac/SRWLED-Wiki/Reactive-Animations.md

 ## Sound Reactive Animations

+There is a 'Squelch' setting on the LED settings page that allows you to reduce background noise for ASound01 through ASound09.
+We're still working on a similar function for ASound10 through ASound15.

 ### ASound01, 02, 03, 04, 07
 These are for ESP8266/ESP32 and have adjustable speed and intensity.